SysKitTeam/docs-point/point-collaborators/reporting/syskit-glossary-icons.md

 ## Microsoft Teams & Groups

-Selecting **Microsoft Teams and Groups** on the home page of SysKit Point opens a list of all teams or groups you are the owner or member of.
+Selecting **Microsoft Teams and Groups** on the home page of Syskit Point opens a list of all teams or groups you are the owner or member of.

 Below is a list and explanation for all the icons, numbered and correlating to the included image.